Khánh Ly: 1975–present: Continue career after The Fall of Saigon

 In the later part of the 1980s and early 1990s, Khánh Ly traveled vigorously and performed in Russia, the Czech Republic, Poland, and in a concert in East Germany after the Berlin Wall was taken down in 1989.
 Being a devout Catholic, she also sang at many church-sponsored events in which her most memorable performance was at the Canonization of 117 Vietnamese Priests in Vatican City (1988) where she met Pope John Paul II.
-In 1992, during the World's Youth Festival in Denver Colorado, Khánh Ly had the honor of meeting the Pope for a second time.
-In 1996, she, several other renowned singers, and songwriter Trầm Tử Thiêng hosted a Charity Concert in order to raise money to build houses/shelters for 2000 Vietnamese refugees in the Philippines.
+In 1992, during the World's Youth Festival in Denver, Colorado, Khánh Ly had the honor of meeting the Pope for a second time.
+In 1996, she, several other renowned singers, and songwriter Trầm Tử Thiêng hosted a Charity Concert to raise money to build houses/shelters for 2000 Vietnamese refugees in the Philippines.
 They raised 2 million dollars, enough to establish a Vietnamese Village on a small island off of the coast of the Philippines.

 Now she is living comfortably with her husband, former newspaper editor/writer Nguyễn Hoàng Đoan in Cerritos, California, recording for Thúy Nga-Paris by Night, Asia, May Productions, etc., touring the world, and co-owns her own production company, Khánh Ly Productions, which has produced more than 30 CDs, 4 videos, and several DVDs to date.
 Aside from her paid performances, she is also writing weekly columns for various Vietnamese newspaper and magazines throughout the world (Hồn Việt, Văn Nghệ Tự Do, Văn Nghệ Magazine, Thời Báo, Báo Mai, etc.).
 Khánh Ly has also devoted the majority of her time to humanitarian acts and charitable organizations for Vietnamese orphans as well as Vietnamese refugees around the world.

 For the past six decades, Khánh Ly has left a breathtaking legacy that she has written and is still writing for the next generation of Vietnam.
 She found music boldly, imprinted in history an irreplaceable voice that knows no parallel, and dazzled the world with her graceful, witty, and humble personality.
 For someone who is the voice of generations, she has only one simple wish:

 "To breathe my last breath on the stage which gave me life...."

-On 9 May 2014, she had her first concert in Vietnam National Convention Center, Hanoi, Vietnam at which she performed many famous songs of hers to thousands of fans.
+On 9 May 2014, she had her first concert in Vietnam National Convention Center, Hanoi, Vietnam, at which she performed many famous songs of hers to thousands of fans.